SamVerschueren/mongoose-seeder/README.md

 }
 ```

-If you are using a dependency, be sure to install it as dependency in your project.
+If you are using a dependency in your json file, be sure to install it as dependency in your project.
 If not, it will provide you with the error
 that ```moment``` could not be found.

 ## Contributors